akmukherjee/node-http-hmi-repository/README.md

 ###  Cluster Creation

 The project was created on the Google Cloud Platform due to known issues with running JenkinsX.
 JenkinsX was first installed on a GCP Virtual Machine and subsequently a GCP Cluster was created as shown below.
 The Cluster contains a 3 Worker Nodes.
+The cluster was created using the command
+**jx create cluster gke --skip-login**

 <p align="center">
 <img src="images/K8sClusterNodes.jpg">